21002410/AI_Lab_2023-24/README.md

-# Ex.No: 13 Learning – Facial Emotion Recognition
+# Ex.No: 13 Learning – Use Supervised Learning
-### DATE:
+### DATE: 22/2/25
 ### REGISTER NUMBER : 212221040027
 ### AIM:
-To write a program to recognizing facial expression of human is of significance in certain domains.
+To write a program to train the classifier for Diabetes Prediction.
 ###  Algorithm:
 1. Start the program.
 2. Import required Python libraries, including NumPy, Pandas, Google Colab, Gradio, and various